 White Is the Safe Trim Color With Green

 If it's the all-purpose contrasting trim color, what makes your house unique?
 Compare this home with its red equivalent on the same street.

 11 of 12

 Green Stucco Elegance

-This elegant, wood-framed, pale green stucco-sided house at 238 First Avenue in Delray Beach, Florida was built around 1924.
+This elegant, wood-framed, pale green stucco-sided house at 238 First Ave. in Delray Beach, Florida, was built around 1924.
 Its neighbor is a salmon-colored estate on Bankers Row.
 The delicate, subtle shades found on one side of First Avenue are not representative of the entire street, but they do define the muted tastefulness of what is called historic Bankers Row.

 12 of 12

 Salem is a wonderful old town filled with the colors of New England.

 The Crowninshield-Devereaux House at 74 Washington Square in Salem, Massachusetts, used to have a more pronounced hipped roof with a centered balustrade.
 The McAlester's Field Guide may have called this three-story house, somewhat typical for Salem, an Adam style colonial.
 Built circa 1803, the house today has been split into condominia.
 The exterior, however, is intact and one of the most beautiful shades of sage green—a superb hue that goes well with white and black trim.